CBD is considered safe to use for most people.

 The reverse is also possible.
 Your body needs CYP3A4 to break down CBD, but some medications can inhibit this enzyme.

-When this happens, CBD sticks around in your system for longer.
+When this happens, CBD sticks around in your system for longer than it initially would.

 - A decrease in the effectiveness of your medication